Aisling's dream symbolism and mental health articles have over 5 million views. She is grateful for each reader—yep, that means you!

 Elevator dreams often represent events and emotions that are very similar to the way elevators work in waking life: sometimes we’re moving onwards and upwards, while other times we are free falling with no bottom in sight.

-But elevator dreams are much more than simple metaphors for life's ups and downs.
+But elevator dreams are much more complex than simple metaphors for life's ups and downs.

-- Progress on a physical, mental, emotional, or spiritual level.
+- Progress or growth on a physical, mental, emotional, or spiritual level.

 - Coming out of a period of depression.

 Descending on an elevator or an escalator can represent:

 - Feelings of powerlessness.

 - Bravely descending into the unconscious to confront its contents.

 In this article, we'll cover not only elevators that go up and down, but also elevators that are stuck, dilapidated, or out of order, and those that repeatedly stop on the same floor.